API

 488 * Returns the number of bytes copied, including the added null-terminator. */

-489 static size_t copy_until_delim(char *destination, const char *source,
+489static size_t copy_until_delim(char *destination, const char *source,

 490 const char delim, size_t destination_length)